1.4.35 Self Harm

 In most cases, people who self-harm do it to help them cope with overwhelming emotional distress, which may be caused by:

-• Trauma – including the impact of physical, sexual, emotional abuse and neglect, the death of a close family member or friend, poor parental relationships and arguments and the loss of a pregnancy through miscarriage;
+• Trauma – including the impact of physical, sexual, emotional abuse and neglect, the death of a close family member or friend, witnessing of any traumatic event, poor parental relationships and arguments and the loss of a pregnancy through miscarriage;

 • Psychological causes – mental health problems which can include repeated thoughts or voices telling a person to self-harm, disassociating (losing touch with who they are and with their surroundings), or borderline personality disorder;